 Where is the Dubrovnik Cable Car Station

 The Dubrovnik Cable Car location is a short 5-minute walk from the Old Town.
 There are a number of different routes you can take to reach Cable Car from Dubrovnik Old Town. two of the routes lead you from Pile or Ploče gates.
 Expect to take 8-12 minutes to walk around/behind city walls.
-The pedestrian footpaths from Ploče or Pile gates to the lower station is quite easy to walk towards Cable Car.
+The pedestrian footpaths from Ploče or Pile gates to the lower station are quite easy to walk towards Cable Car.

-The quickest way takes 6-9 minutes, is by walking up the stairs from Stradun (towards Buža gate), and from there it takes just a minute of a walk across the parking lot towards the Dubrovnik cable car base station, but it has a lot of pretty steep stairs and is intended for people in good shape.
+The quickest way takes 6-9 minutes, is by walking up the stairs from Stradun (towards Buža gate), and from there, it takes just a minute of a walk across the parking lot towards the Dubrovnik cable car base station, but it has a lot of pretty steep stairs and is intended for people in good shape.

 We can attest to this that the stairs are steep, plentiful and uneven in height.
 Just over the road is an amazing bakery that sold traditional Croatian foods and pastries.
 You will find the food prices in this part of Dubrovnik a lot cheaper than in the Old Town.